 Table 1.2-1 Environmental Management Act provides an overview of general environmental management responsibilities during all phases of the mine life for key positions that will be involved in environmental management.
-Other positions not specifically listed in Table 1.2-1 b but who will provide supporting roles include independent environmental monitors, an Engineer of Record (EOR) for each tailings storage facility and dam, an Independent Tailings Review Board (ITRB), TSF qualified person, geochemistry qualified professional, and other qualified persons and qualified professionals.
+Other positions not specifically listed in Table 1.2-1 but that will provide supporting roles include independent environmental monitors, an Engineer of Record for each tailings storage facility and dam, an Independent Tailings Review Board, TSF qualified person, geochemistry QRP, and other qualified persons and QRPs.

 Position Responsibility Chief Executive Officer (CEO) The CEO is responsible for overall Project governance.
 Reports to Board.
 Chief Operating Officer (COO) The COO is responsible for engineering and Project development and coordinates with the Mine Manager to ensure overall Project objectives are being managed.
-Reports to CEO.
+Reports to the CEO.
 Vice President (VP) Environment & Social Responsibility The VP is responsible for championing the Environmental Policy Statement and EMS, establishing environmental performance targets and overseeing permitting.
-Reports to COO.
+Reports to the COO.
 General Manager (GM) Development The GM is responsible for managing project permitting, the Project's administration services and external entities, and delivering systems and programs that ensure Artemis's values are embraced and supported: Putting People First, Outstanding Corporate Citizenship, High Performance Culture, Rigorous Project Management and Financial Discipline.
-Reports to COO.
-Mine Manager The Mine Manager, as defined in the Mines Act , has overall responsibility for mine operations, including the health and safety of workers and the public, Environmental Management System (EMS) implementation, overall environmental performance and protection, and permit compliance.
-The Mine Manager may delegate their responsibilities to qualified personnel.
-Reports to GM.
-Construction Manager (CM) The CM is accountable for ensuring environmental and regulatory commitments/ and obligations are being met during the construction phase.
-Reports to GM.
-Environmental Manager (EM) The EM is responsible for the day-to-day management of the Project's environmental programs and compliance with environmental permits, updating EMS and MPs.
-The EM or designate will be responsible for reporting non-compliance to the CM, and Engineering, Procurement and Construction Management (EPCM) contractor, other contractors, the Company and regulatory agencies, where required.
-Supports the CM and reports to Mine Manager.
+Reports to the COO.